fbpx Skip to main content

 Blending Private and State Pension Income Overseas

-Most British expats retiring abroad need to demonstrate they have sufficient wealth, pension income or other earnings to provide for themselves financially, depending on the type of visa and other circumstances.
+Most British expats retiring abroad need to demonstrate they have sufficient wealth, pension income or other earnings to provide for themselves financially, depending on the type of visa they are applying for and their circumstances.

-You likely have both a private and State Pension, but receiving benefits from a private pension in Canada isn’t quite so simple.
+You may have both a private pension and UK State Pension entitlement but could find that receiving benefits in Canada from a private pension isn’t quite so simple.
 If you have already retired, you may be able to instruct your pension provider to pay your benefits straight into your bank account in Canada.

-Many schemes do not offer this option, will only remit to UK accounts, and even if they do, will likely charge additional fees along with the exchange rate costs, so it’s not often the most beneficial option.
+Many schemes do not offer this option and will only remit payments to UK accounts.
+Those that do will likely charge additional fees along with the exchange rate costs, so it’s not often the most beneficial option.

 There are multiple considerations here, but some of the potential solutions could be:

 • Transferring your private pension plan to a scheme on the HMRC Recognised Overseas Pension Scheme (ROPS) list.
-There are only five authorised products on the approved list, which can change rapidly.
+There are currently six authorised products on the approved list, which can change rapidly.

 • Switching pension funds to a Self-Invested Personal Pension (SIPP) – similar to a ROPS in terms of flexibility and tax benefits, but a type of pension wrapper that remains in the UK.